 Popcorn (popped or unpopped)

 There can be a bit of waste leftover when you pop a bag of popcorn, some kernels may not pop at all and some can just get a little bit too burnt to be tasty!
-But instead of sending them to landfill, you can use your unpopped or popped popcorn in your compost heap – even if it is covered in salt or butter.
+But instead of sending them to landfills, you can use your unpopped or popped popcorn in your compost heap – even if it is covered in salt or butter.
 Just bear in mind the added sugar or butter might attract ants or other pests!

-It sounds strange to add something like rock to your compost pile but it is one of the oldest ways people have been adding that little something extra to their garden soil.
-Potash is a natural fertilizer which is constantly used and recycled in the soil.
+It sounds strange to add something like a rock to your compost pile but it is one of the oldest ways people have been adding that little something extra to their garden soil.
+Potash is a natural fertilizer that is constantly used and recycled in the soil.
 The name “potash” comes from the old name for potassium and the process used to harvest it.
 Wood ash is put aside and soaked in old pots until the potassium was separated from the mash – so it was called “pot-ash”.
 The potassium is really useful for plants and is a brilliant addition to your backyard.